ir0n1c/oklomsy-truth/README.md

 <br><img src="aifsdf.PNG" style="width: 15vw;"><br>
 My response: YOU ALWAYS PLAY SCP:SL, LIAR.
 Second off: Cosmos is easy to set up, you *obviousally* didn't even try!
 And third off: GEMS NT is much easier to program for than GEMS.
 So you sack of shit, stop trying to defend yourself.

 He also said he was at the beach or was chilling for 4+ days and that's why he hasn't played SCP:SL.
 First off, I understand not calling me during your vacation, but *chilling?* Stop.
 Just stop.
-Second off: If you wanted to play SCP:SL, it's your falut for chilling.
+Second off: If you wanted to play SCP:SL, it's your fault for chilling.

 Note to self: his username is Penguinitis#7895.
 Do not talk to this jerk since he won't talk to you.